wbw520/DiReCT/README.md

 # DiReCT: Diagnostic Reasoning for Clinical Notes via Large Language Models
 This repository is the official implementation of DiReCT.
 It contains the codes for running the baseline method as well as automatic evaluation.
-Our dataset aims to assess the ability of large language model in aligning with human doctor in diagnostic reasoning.
+Our dataset aims to assess the ability of large language model in aligning with human doctor in diagnostic reasoning for clinical notes.
 ![Diagnostic Procedure](imgs/imgs.png)

 ## Data Set
 We are now applying for the permission of releasing our data on PhysioNet.
-Several samples of annotated data are available in samples folder.
+Several samples of annotated data (this samples are perturbed and revised by ourself to confirm not related to the original note) are available in samples folder.

 [Annotation and Tools](https://github.com/wbw520/DiReCT/tree/master/utils/data_annotation) <br>
 [Data Loading and Analysis](https://github.com/wbw520/DiReCT/tree/master/utils/data_loading_analysisi)